AhmedAbdulWahid-Data/Analyzing_Music_Trends_with_SQL/README.md

 Let’s dive into the **data-driven world of music streaming!** 🎶📊

 ---
-## 🎵 Spotify Music Analysis Project

-You can download the dataset here: [Spotify Dataset](https://www.kaggle.com/datasets/sanjanchaudhari/spotify-dataset) 📥
+# You can download the dataset here: [Spotify Dataset](https://www.kaggle.com/datasets/sanjanchaudhari/spotify-dataset) 📥

-### 📌 Step 1: Creating the Table
+## 📌 Creating the Table

 Before analyzing the data, we first create the `spotify` table to store detailed information about songs, albums, artists, and streaming performance.